niemasd/ViReaDB/README.md

 ```

 ### Dependencies
-ViReaDB is a Python package that depends on the [pysam](https://github.com/pysam-developers/pysam) package.
+ViReaDB is a Python package that depends on the [Pysam](https://github.com/pysam-developers/pysam) and [NumPy](https://numpy.org/) packages.

-If your read mappings are not already in the CRAM format (i.e., they are in the SAM or BAM format), you will also need to install [samtools](https://github.com/samtools/samtools) for conversion to CRAM.
-If your reads are in the FASTQ format (meaning they need to be mapped to the reference genome), you will also need to install [minimap2](https://github.com/lh3/minimap2).
+If your read mappings are not already in the CRAM format (i.e., they are in the SAM or BAM format), you will also need to install [Samtools](https://github.com/samtools/samtools) for conversion to CRAM.
+If your reads are in the FASTQ format (meaning they need to be mapped to the reference genome), you will also need to install [Minimap2](https://github.com/lh3/minimap2).
 Both tools must be in your `PATH`.
 The [Dockerfile](Dockerfile) in this repository may be helpful in setting up those tools.

 ## Usage
 Typical usage should be as follows: